cyberspatiallabs/PacketStreamer/README.md

 # NOTE

-This is a close fork of the [Deepfence PacketStreamer Project](https://deepfence.io/packetstreamer).
+This is a fork of the [Deepfence PacketStreamer Project](https://deepfence.io/packetstreamer).

-We are only adding cloud build scripts to ease binary distribution of this excellent tool
+Please see releases

 # PacketStreamer